ydLiu-HIT/deSALT/README.md

 |15|21 / 22|
 |14|21|

-**What's more, with the limitation of RdBG-index kmer can not be less than 21, two binary search steps are needed for seeding process, so a smaller seeding-kmer(e.g. k14) will take more time for alignment than a larger seeding-kmer(e.g. k15)**
+**What's more, with the limitation of RdBG-index kmer can not be less than 21, two binary search steps are needed for seeding process, so a smaller seeding-kmer(e.g. -l 14) will take more time for alignment than a larger seeding-kmer(e.g. -l 15)**

 **Additional, a smaller seed step(`-s`) and a smaller chain score(`-c`) will get a better result, but with the cost of more time.**